francineannealvarez/WellCare/README.md

 👨‍⚕️ **Doctor Schedule Management**: Doctors can set, update, and view their availability for appointments.
 This feature allows doctors to manage their daily schedules efficiently and ensure patients book at available times.

+💊 **Add Diagnoses**: Doctors can add diagnoses to completed appointments, which will automatically be saved as part of the patient's medical history.
+This feature ensures accurate record-keeping and better continuity of care.

 ❌ **Appointment Cancellation**: Doctors have the ability to cancel appointments with an optional reason, which will be visible to the patients, ensuring transparency.

 🛠️ **Admin Features**: Admins have full control over the system, including the ability to add or remove doctors and departments.
 This feature helps manage and update the hospital booking system as needed.